jrtabash/sudoku/README.md

         -y       : Pretty print board
-        -i       : Show row and column indexes with pretty print option -w       : Allow Space when checking a puzzle -p <arg> : Read input puzzle / boad from given filename (required by solve and show) -s <arg> : Save resulting puzzle / board to given filename (optional with solve and generate) -m <arg> : Solver mode; one of recursive, iterative (optional with solve, default=recursive)
+        -i       : Show row and column indexes with pretty print option -w       : Allow Space when checking a puzzle -b       : Allow bad / invalid moves when playing a puzzle -p <arg> : Read input puzzle / boad from given filename (required by solve and show) -s <arg> : Save resulting puzzle / board to given filename (optional with solve and generate) -m <arg> : Solver mode; one of recursive, iterative (optional with solve, default=recursive)